NAACP calls for hate crime charge against college roommate

 WEST HARTFORD, Conn.
-(AP) — The Connecticut NAACP is calling on police to immediately file a felony hate crime charge against a white former college student accused of smearing body fluids on her black roommate’s belongings.
+(AP) — The Connecticut NAACP wants a felony hate crime charge immediately filed against a white former college student accused of smearing body fluids on her black roommate’s belongings.

 The civil rights group has scheduled a rally Wednesday evening outside the West Hartford police department.